cairo-book/cairo-book/src/ch11-10-associated-items.md

 [associated constants]: ./ch11-10-associated-items-in-traits.md#associated-constants
 [associated implementations]: ./ch11-10-associated-items-in-traits.md#associated-implementations

-Associated items are useful when the associated item logically is related to the associating item.
+Associated items are useful when they are logically related to the implementation.
 For example, the `is_some` method on `Option` is intrinsically related to Options, so should be associated.

 Every associated item kind comes in two varieties: definitions that contain the actual implementation and declarations that declare signatures for definitions.